 Redefining the way technology companies purchase insurance, utilizing technology and deep insurance expertise from brokers who genuinely understand cutting-edge industries.

+Insurance for technology companies is a serious matter.
 In 2013, McKinsey Global Institute estimated that certain technologies will have a combined economic impact of $14 trillion to $33 trillion a year by 2025.
 With all those zeroes, it’s virtually impossible to avoid risk exposure.